-What is SPF, and how does it authorize your sending servers?
+What is SPF, and how does it authorize sending servers?

-When a mail server receives an email that claims to come from your domain, it asks a very simple question: is the IP sending me this message allowed to send for that domain?
-Without an answer, anyone can pretend to be you.
-SPFSender Policy Framework, defined by RFC 7208 — is the first building block that provides one.
-You publish, in your DNS, the list of servers authorized to send on your behalf, and the receiver checks it.
-This guide explains what SPF is, what the record looks like, what the mechanisms mean, the infamous 10-lookup trap, and why SPF on its own does not protect what your recipient actually sees.
+When a mail server receives an email that claims to come from a given domain, it asks a very simple question: is the IP sending me this message allowed to send for that domain?
+Without an answer, anyone can pretend to be that domain.
+SPF — Sender Policy Framework, defined by RFC 7208 — is the first building block that provides one.
+The domain owner publishes, in DNS, the list of servers authorized to send on its behalf, and the receiver checks it.
+This guide explains what SPF is, what the record looks like, what the mechanisms mean, the infamous 10-lookup trap, and why SPF on its own does not protect what the recipient actually sees.

 The problem SPF solves

-SPF closes part of that gap with a very simple idea: you alone control your DNS, so you alone can officially publish the list of your sending servers there.
+SPF closes part of that gap with a very simple idea: a domain's DNS is under its owner's sole control, so the owner alone can officially publish the list of sending servers there.
 The receiver reads that list and checks whether the IP in front of it is on it.
 If it is, SPF passes; if not, SPF fails and the message becomes suspect.

 What SPF really is — and what it actually checks

-Concretely: an email can display From: accounting@your-company.com while carrying an envelope MAIL FROM: bounce@some-other-domain.com.
-SPF then validates some-other-domain.com, not your-company.com.
+Concretely: an email can display From: accounting@example-company.com while carrying an envelope MAIL FROM: bounce@some-other-domain.com.
+SPF then validates some-other-domain.com, not example-company.com.
 That is exactly the gap an attacker exploits, and it's why SPF alone is never enough — more on that below.
-Keep this distinction in mind from now on: envelope ≠ visible From:.
+This distinction is worth holding onto from here on: envelope ≠ visible From:.
 It explains half of all confusion about email authentication.

 What an SPF record looks like

-SPF is a single TXT record published at the root of your domain.
+SPF is a single TXT record published at the root of the domain.
 Here is a typical example for a company that sends through Google Workspace, SendGrid, and one in-house server:

 "v=spf1 include:_spf.google.com include:sendgrid.net ip4:203.0.113.10 -all"

 One record, one line (even if we display it across several for readability).
-That's already the first trap: you may only have one — more on that shortly.
+That's already the first trap: only one is allowed — more on that shortly.

 The mechanisms, one by one